Hook Sedge

 Plant Description

-Hook Sedge (Uncinia uncinata), commonly known as Kamu, Red Hook Sedge, or Red New Zealand sedge, is an ornamental grass-like perennial native to New Zealand.
+Hook Sedge ( Uncinia uncinata ), commonly known as Kamu, Red Hook Sedge, or Red New Zealand sedge, is an ornamental grass-like perennial native to New Zealand Discover more about native trees.
 It forms compact mounds or arching tussocks of fine, grass-like foliage.
-The color of its leaves is a prominent feature, varying from yellow-green to dark green when grown in shade, and intensifying to reddish-brown, mahogany, or brilliant orange-red in full sun or cooler winter temperatures.
+The colour of its leaves is a prominent feature, varying from yellow-green to dark green when grown in shade, and intensifying to reddish-brown, mahogany, or brilliant orange-red in full sun or cooler winter temperatures.
 Juvenile foliage often displays deeper red shades.
 This sedge typically grows to a height of 30 to 50 cm and a width of 30 to 75 cm.
 It produces inconspicuous, dark brown flowers in narrow spikes during mid to late summer, with male flowers at the top and female flowers below.
 It thrives in full sun to partial shade and prefers moist, well-drained, humus-rich soil.
 It is adaptable to various soil types, from damp to moderately dry, and is tolerant of wind and coastal conditions.
 Once established, it is moderately drought-tolerant but prefers consistent moisture.
 It is generally hardy to about -10°C, though severe frosts may require protection.
 The genus Uncinia is characterized by "hooks" on its fruit, which aid in seed dispersal by attaching to animals.
 Uncinia uncinata is particularly variable, distinguished by the number of female flowers (35-180) and the length of its spikes (55-200 mm), with typically deciduous glumes.

 Quick Facts